HomesAce logoHomesAce

 Low Maintenance

-Concrete requires only periodic sealing every 2 to 5 years at $0.50 to $1.50 per sq ft, far less ongoing cost than asphalt at $0.15 to $0.25 per sq ft per year.
+Concrete generally requires periodic sealing every 2 to 5 years at around $0.50 to $1.50 per sq ft, depending on the surface, climate, and maintenance needs.

 15F Cooler